AlexMercedCoder/color-theme-generator/architecture.md

 - **Blog**: Typography focused.
 - **E-commerce**: Product grid.

+- **E-commerce**: Product grid.

+**View Transitions**: The View Transitions API is used to create smooth, animated transitions between theme states.
 **Smooth Transitions** are applied to CSS variables for a polished feel when changing themes.

 **Interactive Snippets**: Clicking on components in the preview (e.g., buttons, cards) opens a modal with the HTML code for that specific element.